 Can you face and accept your defaults?

-Honest and compassionate feed-back in a close relation are like water for a plant to grow!
+Honest and compassionate feedback in a close relationship is like water for a plant to grow!

-Expressing what you truely appreciate and love about a friend is nurturing and bonding.
+Expressing what you truly appreciate and love about a friend is nurturing and bonding.

-Saying what bothers you in a clear and loving way is healthy and clearing.
+Saying what bothers you in a clear and loving way is healthy and constructive.

 What are the traps?

-You look through the lense of past dynamics or get stuck in a role
+You look through the lens of past dynamics or get stuck in a role

 You take someone for granted.

-You are so used to each other that you forget to appreciate! for example…
+You are so used to each other that you forget to appreciate it! for example…

-Be careful not to project from the past or to interprete
+Be careful not to project from the past or to interpret.

 Look at what actually is happening in the present moment!

-Respect the history of family and be aware that you are not the history.
+Respect the history of your family and be aware that you are not the history.